evidentlyai/evidently/docs/book/reference/all-metrics.md

 <summary>How to use this page</summary>

-This is a reference page that helps quickly see all the metrics and presets available in the library, and their parameters.
+This is a reference page.
+It shows all the metrics and metric presets available in the library, and their parameters.

 You can use the menu on the right to navigate the sections.

-We organize the metrics into several tables by logical groups.
-Note that the groups do not match the presets with the same name, e.g., there are more Data Quality metrics below than in the `DataQualityPreset`.
+We organize the metrics by logical groups.
+Note that these groups do **not** match the presets with a similar name.
+For example, there are more Data Quality metrics below than in the `DataQualityPreset`.

 You can use this reference page to discover additional metrics to include in your custom report.

 # How to read the tables